Rechargeable22/AI-Language-Lab-N-Ball_visualization-Clone/README.md

-# Usefullness
+# Definitions

+### Hyponym
-**Hyponym** A hyponym is in a type-of relationship with its hypernym.
+A hyponym is in a type-of relationship with its hypernym.
 For example, pigeon, crow, eagle and seagull are all hyponyms of bird (their hypernym); which, in turn, is a hyponym of animal.

-# Definitions

 ### String Tree-Structure